dead10ck/uwc/README.md

 It does *not* aim to implement these unicode algorithms, however, so it makes use of the [`unicode-segmentation`](https://crates.io/crates/unicode-segmentation) library for most of the heavy lifting.
+And since Unicode support in the Rust ecosystem is not quite mature yet, that has some consequences for this project.
+See the caveats below.

 It is primarily a fun side project for me, and an excuse to learn more about Rust and unicode.